mattermost/mattermost-handbook-1/source/leadership/leadership-meetings.md

 This section outlines:

-- The V2MOM for MLT cadence summarizing purpose and measures
+- The VPMOM for MLT cadence summarizing purpose and measures
 - The operations of administrative, tactical and strategic meetings
 - Process for alignment and cascading communications
 - Process for quarterly business reviews, planning and board meetings

-## MLT Cadence V2MOM
+## MLT Cadence VPMOM

 Vision